-The right-of-way to be dedicated with this PPS should be consistent with the prior PPS.
-Therefore, this condition is carried forward.
-The PPS displays Garden City Drive as a variable-width right-of-way.
-Prior to signature approval of the PPS, the applicant shall update the plans to display the right-of-way along Garden City Drive as being from 97-102 feet in width, in accordance with this condition.
+The right-of-way recommended to be dedicated with this PPS is consistent with the prior PPS.
+Therefore, this condition should be carried forward.
+The applicant's submission displays Garden City Drive as a variable-width right-of-way.
+Prior to signature approval of the PPS, the applicant should update the plans to display the right-of-way along Garden City Drive as being from 97-102 feet in width, in accordance with this condition.